Meet Maisie Smith – Strictly Come Dancing contestant and EastEnders star

 Everything you need to know about Eastenders' Maisie Smith – Strictly Come Dancing 2020 contestant.

-Swapping Albert Square for the Strictly Come Dancing ballroom this year is EastEnders star Maisie Smith, who follows behind various soap alumni, including her on-screen mother Patsy Palmer.
+Maisie Smith is Swapping Albert Square for the Strictly Come Dancing ballroom this year, donning the famous sequins alongside her new professional partner Gorka Marquez.

-It’s no surprise Strictly Come Dancing line-up star Maisie has already been given advice from her co-star Scott Maslen, who tells her she could “lose a lot of weight so keep eating!”

-Speaking to press, including RadioTimes.com, she added: “They’re just so excited.
-They’ve all said this is the most amazing experience.”
+The pair took to the dance floor for the first time with an energetic Samba during week one, making the most of the hips Maisie herself has announced “don’t lie”.

 One thing the actress is concerned about is the judges’ criticism.
 Maisie expects the judges to “nitpick” her “slightest mistakes”.